openforis/r-arena/README.md

   The results also contain totals and means over domains, such as strata.
   The results will be written into CSV files.

-  This function can be called in Arena data processing chain, after running 'persist-results.R' The OF Arena manual containing the description of the calculation chain is available at https://docs.google.com/document/d/1GWerrExvbdT5oOOlwdkE9pptK4pVbQxwtgaSNPasmKA/view
+  This function can be called in Arena data processing chain, after running 'persist-results.R'.
+  The OF Arena manual containing the description of the calculation chain is available at https://docs.google.com/document/d/1GWerrExvbdT5oOOlwdkE9pptK4pVbQxwtgaSNPasmKA/view

   About this script: